SashiDo/content-moderation-automations/README.md

 # What's next?

-   - **Admin Panel** - The final touch of our moderation system, where all images in need of moderation are stacked up in a beautiful interface that allows you to make decisions with just a click. - **Coming Soon...** Until release, check the [demo](https://nsfw-demo.sashido.io/moderator)!
+   - [**Admin Panel**](https://github.com/SashiDo/content-moderation-application) - The final touch of our moderation system, where all images in need of moderation are stacked up in a beautiful interface that allows you to make decisions with just a click.
+Check the demo [here](https://nsfw-demo.sashido.io/moderator).

 # Contribution